Kickin' Since 1940

 In 1939, Kilgore College Dean, Dr. B.E.
 Masters, decided that the college needed an organization that would attract young women to the college and keep people in their seats during football game halftimes.
 His goal of equalizing the male/female student ratio had a secondary benefit - the folks would stay in the stands during halftime instead of sipping improper beverages under them.

 The first assistant director of the Rangerettes was Peggy Crowder.
 Miss Crowder was a Rangerette in the 1940s, and later returned to Kilgore College as Dr. Peggy Coghlan, the Vice-President of Instruction and Chief Academic Officer.
-The creator of the "Stomp", Dr. Coghlan retired from the college 1996.
+The creator of the "Stomp", Dr. Coghlan retired from the college 1996 and lives in Longview.

-Barbara "Pill" Harmon was the second assistant director, and resides in Texas.
+Barbara "Pill" Harmon Malm was the second assistant director.
+She is retired and resides in Kilgore.

 Mr. Denard Haden became the first Rangerette choreographer in 1948.
 He created the Rangerette style by using innovative patterns and steps, and developed many original ideas that are still used by dance and drill teams today.
 A very creative choreographer, Mr. Haden, was also a well-known dance instructor all over East Texas.
 He retired in 1978 and passed away in 1983.